cy384/fl2000_get_edid/README.md

 setup/build
 -----------
 You will need a C compiler, libusb with headers etc., and a udev rule to allow non-root access to the device.
 Optionally, the read-edid package for parsing the output.
+Define the DEBUG macro to build in debug mode, which will print human-readable information about the transfers happening (e.g. add -DDEBUG).
 For Ubuntu 14.04:

 	sudo apt-get install build-essential libusb-1.0-0-dev read-edid
 	sudo cp 80-fl2000-dev.rules /etc/udev/rules.d/